 - COUNTY RECORD BOOKS DUE ONLINE:

 - Once again we are swapping books with another county.
-Record Books not uploaded into the Share File by the deadline will not be considered for judging.
+Record Books not turned in by the deadline will not be considered for judging.
 BUT they will be critiqued for year end Project Completion recognition.

 - DISTRICT RECORD BOOKS